Texas Child Abuse and Neglect Attorney

 - Verbal attacks on others

 Sometimes these behaviors are related to problems with a child’s environment, such as daycare.
 However, it is important to note that these behaviors could also be an indicator of medical problems—including mood disorders or other conditions.
 Parents should have their child examined by a physician to find out if there is something going on with the child’s overall health before considering the possibility of daycare abuse or neglect.
 You do not want to make a premature accusation.

 Warning Signs of Daycare Abuse or Neglect

 Parents should address any sign that something is “off” immediately.
-Child abuse can be subtle or obvious, but it often results in unusual marks on a child that don’t seem to heal.
+Child abuse can be subtle or obvious, but it often results in unusual marks on a child that doesn’t seem to heal.
 Keep an eye out for the following physical indicators:

 - Marks, scratches, or bumps

 - Bruises, cuts, or sores on faces and arms

 - Imprints of a belt, buckle, or handprint on the skin